vladak/openbsd-qemu/README.md

 probably wear out rather quickly with all this I/O).

 The plan is to compile the kernel in Qemu and then install OpenBSD via network (PXE).
+Below are notes from this task.

+The system has 32 MB RAM out of which only 25 MB or so are accessible to the system.
+After the upgrade to OpenBSD 7.7 the system performs bunch of tasks and barely uses swap which is pretty impressive for a current Unix OS running on machine with such constraints.

 ## Compiling the kernel